From Our “Ask a Question” mailbag: “What Can I do With My Philadelphia Will?”

 Provide for People That Would Not Receive Under the Intestacy Rules.

 - Your will can provide for persons who would not normally inherit from you, such as friends, charities or stepchildren.
 Without a will, your assets pass through intestacy and would go to family members.

-- In your will you can set up protective trusts for your heirs, to shelter the gifts you are giving from their creditors, spouses and future taxes.
-Without these trusts your assets would pass outright to family members and be available to their creditors’ claims.
+- In your will, you can set up protective trusts for your heirs.
+These trust can shelter the gifts you are giving from their creditors, spouses, and future taxes.
+Without these trusts, your assets would pass outright to family members and be available to their creditors’ claims.

-Once you realize that a will can be much more than a “simple will”, you may wish to explore the possibilities.
-By consulting with a Philadelphia estate-planning attorney your will can be transformed from document that is a cookie cutter form that does not reflect your true wishes, into a document that is a true representation of your wishes, providing protection and safety to your heirs.
+Once you realize that a will can be much more than a “simple will”,”you may wish to explore the possibilities.
+By consulting with a Philadelphia estate-planning attorney, you can transform your will from a cookie cutter document that does not reflect your exact wishes, into a document that is an accurate representation of your preferences.
+This new document can provide protection and safety to your heirs.